DanWang1230/Traffic_Sign_Classifier/README.md

 # **Traffic Sign Recognition**

 The goals/steps of this project are the following:
-* Load the data set of traffic signs
+* Load the data set of German traffic signs
 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture
 * Use the model to make predictions on new images